 Robert J. Long

 Robert Long is a visual artist and educator from Silver Spring, Maryland.
 His zoologically-focused artwork has been exhibited throughout the United States and internationally.
 In 2013 he became Arizona’s first and only finalist in the internationally juried Adobe Design Achievement Awards.
-His illustrations have been published by Frontiers in Microbiology, the Confluencenter for Creative Inquiry, and Edible Baja Arizona Magazine, among others.
+His illustrations have been published by Frontiers in Microbiology, Manifest Press, the Confluencenter for Creative Inquiry, and Edible Baja Arizona Magazine, among others.
 Long is also an avid photographer with experience in macro-photography and an interest in natural subjects.

-Long earned his MFA at the University of Arizona in Tucson.
-He currently teaches visual art at Pima Community College.
+Long earned his MFA at the University of Arizona in Tucson and later taught visual arts at Pima Community College.
 He now holds the position of Lecturer of Visual Communication at Northern Arizona University in Flagstaff.